-In conjunction with the closing of the IPO, the Company entered into a new credit facility (the "Credit Facility") which provided for a \$75 million revolving line of credit with both LIBOR and base rate interest options.
-The Credit Facility is unsecured with a term of three years and contains customary restrictive covenants, including a restriction on the payment of dividends on common stock, and requires the Company to maintain certain financial ratios, which may effectively limit the Company's borrowing capacity.
-The Company believes that it was in compliance with all financial covenants and ratios at June 30, 1997.
-As of June 30, 1997, \$67.8 million was outstanding under the line of credit with an average effective interest rate of 7.36%.
-To facilitate future planned acquisitions, the Company increased its bank line from \$75 million to \$100 million subsequent to June 30 and is currently reviewing proposals from several financial institutions which would further increase its credit availability and improve its borrowing terms.
+In conjunction with the closing of the IPO, the Company entered into a new credit facility (the "Credit Facility") which provides for a \$75 million revolving line of credit with both LIBOR and base rate interest options.
+The facility is unsecured with a term of three years and contains customary restrictive covenants, including a restriction on the payment of dividends on common stock, and requires the Company to maintain certain financial ratios, which may effectively limit the Company's borrowing capacity.
+At December 31, 1996, the Company believes that it was in compliance with all financial covenants and ratios.
+As of December 31, 1996, \$36.5 million was outstanding under the Credit Facility with an average effective interest rate of 7.17%.